MISSION:

 COMMONWEALTH OF PENNSYLVANIA

-- ECONOMIC, FILM, & TOURISM BENEFITS – In addition to supporting previously stated tax revenues, this plan would max Pa’s Film Credit attraction and the Pennsylvania Funded Campaign “Pennsylvania – America’s Great Get Away”.
+- ECONOMIC, FILM, & TOURISM BENEFITS – In addition to supporting previously stated tax revenues, this plan would maximize Pa’s Film Credit attraction and the Pennsylvania Funded Campaign of “Pennsylvania – America’s Great Get Away”.

 Latest news: